NEONScience/NEON-Data-Skills/tutorials/R/NEON-pheno-temp-timeseries/01-explore-phenology-data.md

     status <- phe$phe_statusintensity  #status & intensity info

-    ## If choosing to use example dataset downloaded from this tutorial.
+If you choose to use example dataset downloaded in the box at the start of this tutorial, use this code to load the data.

     # Read in data
     #ind <- read.csv('NEON-pheno-temp-timeseries/pheno/phe_perindividual.csv',
     #		stringsAsFactors = FALSE )